 Dry January has gained popularity over the years, whether it be for health reasons or just a detox from overindulging during the holiday season.
-This year especially, it’s a chance to reset as we move into a new (and hopefully brighter!) year.
+It’s a chance to reset as we move into a new and brighter year.
 Deciding to give up alcohol can be difficult, but more companies are jumping on the spirit-free bandwagon by creating mixers, canned mocktails and more that make it easy to keep the flavor and forgo the booze.
 Many are adding in good-for-you ingredients, so you can get an extra boost from your libations.
 Here are some of our favorites.

 The Dry Challenge Book